 She almost sighed, and almost would have slumped her shoulders, except that in the light of heaven she felt too cheerful and brave and hopeful to actually go through with it.
 A demon who was passing by, however—another one of her brothers, though from the rotten side of the family—caught a glimpse of this temptation, and for a moment felt a millionth part of elation at the thought of an angel perhaps succumbing to discouragement; but then remembered how hopeless it was that such a thing could ever happen in his lifetime, and slumped his shoulders and sauntered off the opposite way.

 It was a great deal of time before she returned, as much as an entire day, or possibly a hundred thousand years, but in any case she bore not a shred of weariness.
-She ran breathlessly up to the older angel, and her mouth worked with such eagerness and excitement that her words and her cherubic lips fell out of step with each other, and it took several repeated sentences before Rigel could make heads or tails of what she was saying.
+She ran up as if breathless to the older angel, and her mouth worked with such eagerness and excitement that her words and her cherubic lips fell out of step with each other, and it took several repeated sentences before Rigel could make heads or tails of what she was saying.

 “I’ve found it!
 I’ve found it!
 I’ve found Life!” she said.
 “I’m certain of it!
 I’ve found it!”
 She considered pressing the palms of her hands to the tops of her knees for a few seconds in order to give herself time to catch her breath; but, being an angel, she wasn’t out of breath.